mahmoudjobeel1/AI-Search-Agent/README.md

 e) A∗ search with at least two admissible heuristics. <br />

-For more Information, please read [Project Report](Project Report.pdf)
+For more Information, please read [Project Report.pdf](Project Report)